ACM40960/project-FilipMasic/README.md

 ## Getting Started

-- Install required Python packages:
+- Install required Python packages
 - Prepare your data:
-   - Create a data directory and place your CSV files inside.
+   - Create a data directory and place your web-scraped or otherwise obtained CSV files inside.
    -Ensure your hotspot.csv contains potential charging station locations and features.csv lists nearby amenities.

     Open the ev_charging_optimization.ipynb notebook in Jupyter Notebook or Jupyter Lab.
-This is where the magic happens!

 ## Data Format

-To ensure compatibility, your hotspot.csv and features.csv files should follow these formats:
+To ensure compatibility, your hotspot.csv and features.csv files should have the following variables (columns):

 ### hotspot.csv: